facebook/react-native/CONTRIBUTING.md

 * **Twitter**.
 The React Native team at Facebook has its own account at [**@reactnative**][at-reactnative], and the React Native Community uses [**@reactnativecomm**][at-reactnativecomm].
 If you are stuck, or need help contributing, please do not hesitate to reach out.

 * **Proposals Repository**.
 If you are considering working on a feature large in scope, consider [creating a proposal first][meta].
-The community is highly willing to help you figure out the right approach, and we'd be happy to help.
+The community can help you figure out the right approach, and we'd be happy to help.

 * **React Native Community Discord**.
 While we try to hold most discussions in public, sometimes it can be beneficial to have conversations in real time with other contributors.
 People who have demonstrated a commitment to moving React Native forward through sustained contributions to the project may eventually be invited to join the React Native Community Discord.